davewalker5/SpectrogramViewer/README.md

 The recording is divided into short, overlapping windows (typically 50 ms).
 For each window, two measurements are taken:

-- Loudness (RMS amplitude)
-  Quieter windows are more likely to contain background noise only.
+- Loudness (RMS amplitude) &rarr; Quieter windows are more likely to contain background noise only.
-- Band energy ratio
-  The fraction of spectral energy within the expected signal band (for bat recordings, typically ~3.5–6.5 kHz after time expansion).
+- Band energy ratio &rarr; The fraction of spectral energy within the expected signal band (for bat recordings, typically ~3.5–6.5 kHz after time expansion).

 And the ratio of the two is then calculated: